Nevada’s path to Little League World Series made much easier

 And, undoubtedly, more teams will help the tournament’s bottom line.

-An event dominated by the presence of ESPN cameras and sponsorships from such companies as Spalding and Oakley and Cannon and Subway counts $25 million in annual revenue, including $7 million in TV rights.
+An event dominated by the presence of ESPN cameras and sponsorships from such companies as Spalding, Oakley, Cannon and Subway counts $25 million in annual revenue, including $7 million in TV rights.

 It was also announced the expansion will include Cuba, Puerto Rico and Panama receiving automatic berths on a rotating basis into the international bracket.